 Epiphany is the season of revelation.
 We have seen Jesus revealed, now what?
 What is there for us to do with what we have seen and heard?
 Jesus is not new to us; neither is the nature and presence of the Divine.
 Can we make room for change in our lives and for divine revelation to impact the world through us?

-The Reverend Karen Georgia Thompson serves on the national staff of the United Church of Christ as Minister for Ecumenical and Interfaith Relations.
+The Reverend Karen Georgia Thompson serves as the Associate General Minister of Global Engagement and Co-Executive of Global Ministries of the United Church of Christ in Cleveland, Ohio.

 God is calling us to a time apart